How to start exploring Genode

 The best starting point for exploring Genode is to run it on Linux.
 Make sure that your system satisfies the following requirements:

-• qemu and genisoimage (for testing non-Linux platforms via Qemu)
+qemu and xorriso (for testing non-Linux platforms via Qemu)

 The Genode build system never touches the source tree but generates object files, libraries, and programs in a dedicated build directory.
 We do not have a build directory yet.
 For a quick start, let us create one for the Linux base platform:

 By invoking make with the run/demo argument, all components needed by the demo scenario are built and the demo is executed.
+This includes all components which are implicitly needed by the base platform.
+The base platform that the components will be executed upon on is selected via the KERNEL and BOARD variables.
 If you are interested in looking behind the scenes of the demo scenario, please refer to doc/build_system.txt and the run script at os/run/demo.run.

 Using platforms other than Linux

 Running Genode on Linux is the most convenient way to get acquainted with the framework.
 However, the point where Genode starts to shine is when used as the user land executed on a microkernel.
 The framework supports a variety of different kernels such as L4/Fiasco, L4ka::Pistachio, OKL4, and NOVA.
 Those kernels largely differ in terms of feature sets, build systems, tools, and boot concepts.
 To relieve you from dealing with those peculiarities, Genode provides you with an unified way of using them.
-For each kernel platform, there exists a dedicated directory called base-<platform>.
-Within this directory, you will find a Makefile, which automates the task of downloading the source codes of the kernel and interfacing the kernel with Genode.
-Just change to the respective base-<platform> directory and issue:
+For each kernel platform, there exists a dedicated description file that enables the prepare_port tool to fetch and prepare the designated 3rd-party sources.
+Just issue the following command within the toplevel directory of the Genode source tree:

 Note that each base-<platform> directory comes with a README file, which you should revisit first when exploring the base platform.
 Additionally, most base-<platform> directories provide more in-depth information within their respective doc/ subdirectories.

-Now that the base platform is prepared, the create_builddir tool can be used to create a build directory for your platform of choice by giving the platform as argument.
-To see the list of available platforms, execute create_builddir with no arguments.
+Now that the base platform is prepared, the create_builddir tool can be used to create a build directory for your architecture of choice by giving the architecture as argument.
+To see the list of available architecture, execute create_builddir with no arguments.
+Note, that not all kernels support all architectures.

 For example, to give the demo scenario a spin on the OKL4 kernel, the following steps are required: